 Students who use cars for transportation to and from school are expected to comply with the regulations listed below.
 A driving privilege form needs to be signed and returned to the school office prior to driving to school.
-Upon completion of that form, students will be given a parking pass to post on their vehicle.
 Violation of these regulations may result in loss of driving privileges.

 - Student drivers are expected to obey all applicable traffic laws and operate their vehicles in a safe manner, both on school property and driving to and from any school function.
-The speed limit is 5 mph on campus. - Student drivers are to be thoughtful of surrounding neighbors by not causing excessive engine noise by revving engines or long idling time. - Cars are to be parked in designated areas and are not to be driven at noon recess except by seniors exercising their offcampus lunch privilege or by special permission of the Secondary Principal. - Students may briefly go to their vehicles to retrieve items, but may not loiter or remain in their vehicles during the school day. - Students are not to use cars for errands during school time unless given special permission by the school & parent.
+The speed limit is 5 mph on campus. - Student drivers are to be thoughtful of surrounding neighbors by not causing excessive engine noise by revving engines or long idling time. - Cars are to be parked in designated areas and are not to be driven at noon recess except by seniors exercising their offcampus lunch privilege or by special permission of the Secondary Principal. - Students may not loiter our remain in their vehicles during the school day. - Students are not to use cars for errands during school time unless given special permission by the school & parent.
 Sign-out is required. - Student drivers should enter at the main door and may use the east doors to exit.
 Sign out is required at front office during the school day. - Parent drivers are expected to follow Horizon's designated traffic pattern while in the parking lot.
 If driving for a school activity, they must provide a copy of their current auto insurance, valid driver's license, and sign the appropriate Volunteer Forms in the Front Office.